Updated November 19. 2025; December 6, 2025, Feb.3/26

 The Problem

 I drop things, spill things, bump into things, break things, choke on things and misplace things.
 I’m clumsy.
 I never thought of myself that way until someone told me.
 Then I saw it in all movement that I didn’t need to pay close attention to.
 I could climb any tree, walk on any roof without mishap.
-But I couldn’t wash dishes without bumping them, without splattering the water, without occasionally breaking one.
+But I couldn’t wash dishes without bumping them, without splattering the water, without occasionally dropping one.
+And I often injured myself mildly, and sometimes worse, while playing sports or working with tools.

 The Cause